 At the end of the day, that is what blogging was originally intended for.

 Most people visit blogs and read articles to get the authors point of views or perspectives on a topic.

-If there’s something on your mind that you want to share your opinions about or discuss with your readers, consider writing a ‘personal insights’ post.
+If there's something on your mind that you want to share your opinions about or discuss with your readers, consider writing a 'personal point of view' post.

 I think this is by far everybody's favorite type of blog post to create, and one of the great things about creating 'How to' tutorial posts is that it's almost impossible to run out of post ideas for it.

-You can write a ‘how to…’ post on pretty much anything in your niche these days.
+You can write a 'how to...' post on pretty much anything in your niche or industry these days.

 Here are some examples of 'how to' posts I've written on Magnet4Blogging -

-Writing a great online review is something every blogger should do as often as possible.
+Writing a useful online review is something every blogger should do as often as possible.

 Consumers who love to purchase online are more inclined to be influenced by blogs, did you know that?

-The most effortless way, in my opinion, to make money from blogging is by reviewing products and services you’ve used or are using and therefore trust.
+The most effortless way, in my opinion, to earn money from blogging is by reviewing products and services you've used or are using.